Customizer Engraver CP-V3 product review – wood burning

 WHITE ROSE

-I remove the pattern and here’s how one of the boards looked.
-Some of my lines aren’t very bright and a couple of missing.
+Then I peeled the patterns and revealed the design.
+Some of my lines aren’t very bright, and a couple of lines are missing.
+Overall, it worked pretty well.

-Now I’m using a diamond drill bit to gently remove some color from each petal to give the rose shape.
+Next, I equipped a diamond drill bit to gently remove some color from each petal to give the rose shape.
+I removed more color along the outer edges of each petal, and left the center darker.

 Here’s how the boards looked before and after.